6/8/2023

 speaker

-Jerome Dupreil
+Jerome Dupril

 Yeah, interesting.
 Thanks.
 And then a bit of a cleanup item here.
-Were there particular costs related to the rebranding in the quarter?
-And is it material at all?
+Were there particular costs related to the rebranding in the quarter, and is it material at all?
 It was not material.

 speaker